Which states don’t have a franchise tax in 2026?

 Choosing where to incorporate your business just got more expensive.
-While states like Delaware and Texas collect hundreds of millions in franchise taxes, charging companies for the right to exist, 14 states take a different approach, funding their operations without taxing your entity's mere existence.
+While states like Delaware and Texas collect hundreds of millions in franchise taxes, charging companies for the right to exist, a number of states take a different approach.

 The savings can be substantial.
 A growing SaaS company might pay Delaware $75,000 annually in franchise tax while paying $0 in Wyoming for similar legal protections.
 But “no franchise tax” doesn't mean “no taxes at all,” as each state finds alternative ways to fund operations, from gross receipts taxes to higher sales taxes, and the real costs can surprise you.